flyteorg/flytesnacks/cookbook/docs/index.md

 functions: `get_data`, `process_data`, and `train_model`.

-In Flyte, a **task** is the most basic unit of compute and serves as the building blocks 🧱 for more complex applications.
+In Flyte, a **task** is the most basic unit of compute and serves as the building block 🧱 for more complex applications.
 It's a function that takes some inputs and (optionally) produces an output.
 We can use these tasks to define a simple model training workflow: